Video-Nomad/gs-curvetools-docs/docs/source/uvs.rst

 |
 |

 **Workflow 2 (UV Editor)** - You can use normal Maya UV editor as a reference.
 This method allows for better visibility of the actual changes of the UV map when you change the UV attributes.
-It is slower thou, and I recommend you to get used to the first workflow.
+It is slower though, and I recommend you to get used to the first workflow.

 - Let's select our curve and open Maya UV Editor.